 Power them down with burgers (including some damn good veggie burgers) from The Beef Chief, on site.
 Burgers lovers also won’t want to miss the two locations of Brouwerij Troost, where you’ll find some of Amsterdam’s best.

 Burgers aside, in Amsterdam beer goes best with bitterballen: little lava pockets of meat gravy that are deep fried and dipped in mustard.
 Though no proper Dutchie would turn their nose up at some cheese cubes either, of course.
-(Look out for any from De Reypenaer, Beemster, or Old Amsterdam.)More Info (click to expand)
+(Look out for any from De Reypenaer, Beemster, or Old Amsterdam.)More Info (click to show all)

 4. Walk through art history